Battle of the Eureka Stockade: Fortification of the Eureka lead

 Following the oath swearing and Eureka Flag raising ceremony on Bakery Hill, about 1,000 rebels marched in double file to the Eureka lead where the Eureka Stockade was constructed over the next few days.
 It consisted of pit props held together as spikes by rope and overturned horse carts.
 Raffaello Carboni described it in his 1855 memoirs as being "higgledy piggledy".
-It encompassed an area said to be one acre; however, that is difficult to reconcile with other estimates that have the dimensions of the stockade as being around 100 ft x 200 ft.
+It encompassed an area said to be one acre (about 4,000 m²); however, that is difficult to reconcile with other estimates that have the dimensions of the stockade as being around 100 ft x 200 ft, less than half that size.
 Contemporaneous representations vary and render the stockade as either rectangular or semi-circular.
 Testimony was heard at the high treason trials for the Eureka rebels that the stockade was four to seven feet high in places and was unable to be negotiated on horseback without being reduced.
 (Note: Peter Lalor himself said the wooden structure was never meant to be a fortress, saying "it was nothing more than an enclosure to keep our own men together, and was never erected with an eye to military defence".
 However Peter FitzSimons says that Lalor may have downplayed the fact that the Eureka Stockade may have been intended as something of a fortress, at a time when "it was very much in his interests" to do so.)

 Hotham feared that the goldfield's terrain would greatly favour the rebel snipers.
 Rede would instead order an early morning surprise attack on the rebel camp.
 Carboni details the rebel dispositions along:

 The shepherds' holes inside the lower part of the stockade had been turned into rifle-pits, and were now occupied by Californians of the I.C.
 Rangers' Brigade, some twenty or thirty in all, who had kept watch at the 'outposts' during the night.